The future of work and agile hr is a global buzz, and they are here.

 Many companies are undergoing a from-to shift – moving away from traditional hierarchies to a network of teams’ models.

-According to the Deloitte report 2017, 32% believe they are transitioning to design their organization to be more adaptable and team centric as they have understood the importance of team of teams.
+According to the Deloitte report 2017, 32% believe they are transitioning to design their organization to be more adaptable and team-centric as they have understood the importance of a team of teams.

 The top Human Capital Trend of 2018, as per Deloitte, is the rise of “the Symphonic C-suite”.
 51% of the survey respondents rated C-suite Collaboration as very important.